 - Q. Is propeller damaged?

-- Have propeller repaired or replaced.
+- A. Have propeller repaired or replaced.

 - Q. Is propeller shaft damaged?

 - A. Have serviced by a Yamaha dealer.

-Q. Are weeds or other foreign matter tangled on propeller?
+- Q. Are weeds or other foreign material tangled on propeller?

 - A. Remove and clean propeller.

-- Q. Is motor mounting bolt loose?
+- Q. Are outboard motor mounting bolts loose?

-- A. Tighten bolt.
+A. Tighten bolts or have serviced by a Yamaha dealer.

 - Q. Is steering pivot loose or damaged?

-A. Tighten or have serviced by a Yamaha dealer.
+A. Have serviced by a Yamaha dealer.

-Temporary action in emergen-
+Temporary action in emergency

-EMU29442 Impact damage EWM00871
+Impact damage